pf » DocBook vs Apache Forrest

 One other advantage to DocBook is that there are some books written on the subject:

-Anyone out there using either of these documentation frameworks?
-Experiences, or good tools I missed?
-Any other good documentation frameworks?
+Are you using either of these documentation frameworks?
+Do you have any experiences, or know of any good tools that I may have missed?
+Are there any other good documentation frameworks?

 Check out XXE for docbook.
 The spell checking alone is pretty sweet.
 If you know xml you should have a big learning curve, but check out the documentation for it as there are lots of neat short cuts. http://www.xmlmind.com/xmleditor/ (standard version is free :-D)